The travel privilege we don’t talk about

 Travelling as a disabled person is often challenging and met with obstacles that most able-bodied people don’t need to worry about.
 Drew Cumpson, founder of Aksesib Consulting, has been an advocate for accessible travel since becoming quadripalegic in 2011 after a body surfing accident in Peru.
 Travel is now a carefully planned endeavour for Cumpson, who must consider the logistics of boarding planes, hotel accessibility and travelling with caretakers.

-“I didn’t realize until I took my first trip five years after my accident that it was such an issue to figure it all out,” he said, adding that extra expenses like paying for additional baggage to carry equipment and travelling with carers can be challenging.
+“I didn’t realize until I took my first trip five years after my accident that it was such an issue to figure it all out,” he says, adding that extra expenses like paying for additional baggage to carry equipment and travelling with carers can be challenging.
 The latter is particularly expensive.

 “I typically need two caregivers to go with me on a trip, so it’s more of a financial burden that way.
-I had two caregivers go with me on a trip to Mexico and I paid them for what they worked,” Cumpson said.
+I had two caregivers go with me on a trip to Mexico and I paid them for what they worked,” Cumpson says.
 “When I went to Vancouver, I hired two caregivers for like $1,000 and that was on top of the trip costs.
 It’s definitely not cheap to travel with a disability because of that.”

 Travel is also an issue for people with invisible disabilities.
 Jewelles Smith, communications and government relations coordinator at the Council of Canadians with Disabilities (CCD), has anaphylactic allergies and a mild form of spina bifida that can make it challenging to walk long distances.
 She says her partial mobility causes confusion for onlookers in places like an airport, where she uses a wheelchair.

-“When you have an invisible disability, you appear inconsistent to the public,” she said.
+“When you have an invisible disability, you appear inconsistent to the public,” she says.
 “I can walk, totally, so I might get up and put my bag on my wheelchair to go to the bathroom and back.
 People treat you weirdly in public.”

 Make priority boarding a priority